evshary/cheat-sheet/Linux/systemd/README.md

 * `systemctl status xxx`: Show the status of the service.
 * `systemctl enable xxx`: Start a service while bootup.
 * `systemctl disable xxx`: Stop a service while bootup.
+* `systemctl daemon-reload`: Reload systemd and regenerate the Unit dependency tree.

 ## Bootup analyze
 * `systemd-analyze`: Lookup the bootup time.
 * `systemd-analyze blame`: Anaylze the bootup time for each service.
 * `systemd-analyze critical-chain`: Show bootup time in waterfall way.

+## Session manager
+* `loginctl list-sessions`: List all the current sessions
+* `loginctl list-users`: List all the current login user
+* `loginctl user-status`: Show the running process of login user

+Refer to [manual](http://manpages.ubuntu.com/manpages/bionic/zh_TW/man1/loginctl.1.html) for more detail.

 # How to execute specific command while bootup